 It was during this period of renewed planning and collaboration that the Library won a national award for its new strategic approach to programming (2012 Top Innovator Award, Urban Libraries Council) and international recognition for the collaboration with Mecklenburg County (2011 Axiell Symposium in London).

 In 2012, the Library Board decided to maintain an executive structure of CEO and Director of Libraries because that structure had served the Library well the preceding year.
 The Library’s CEO is responsible for overall direction, success and sustainability of the organization, with an eye on enterprise functions including governance, finance, technology and operations, marketing and communications, and the Library Foundation, along with the very important relationship with Mecklenburg County.
 The Director of Libraries focuses on day-to-day leadership and oversight of the libraries and library operations, and represents the Library at state and national industry settings.
 The Board selected Lee Keesler to succeed Vick Phillips as Library CEO when the latter departed on schedule in July 2012, and appointed David Singleton Library Director.
+On June 1, 2020, Caitlin Moen became the Library's new Chief Customer Officer/Library Director and on April 1, 2021, the Library proudly welcomed Marcellus "MT" Turner, previously of the Seattle Public Library, as CEO and Chief Librarian.

 Charlotte Mecklenburg Library Today